tbembersimeao/redcap-external-modules/docs/official-documentation.md

 Below is a *mostly* comprehensive list of all items that can be added to the  **config.json** file.
 Remember that all items in the file must be in JSON format, which includes making sure that quotes and other characters get escaped properly. **An extensive example of config.json is provided at the very bottom of this page** if you wish to see how all these items will be structured.
 * Module **name**
 * Module  **description**
+* **documentation** can be used to provide a filename or URL for the "View Documentation" link in the module list.
+If this setting is omitted, the first filename that starts with "README" will be used if it exists.
+If a markdown file is used, it will be automatically rendered as HTML.
 * For module **authors**, enter their **name**,  **email**, and **institution**.
 At least one author is required to run the module.
 * Grant **permissions** for all of the operations, including hooks (e.g., **redcap_save_record**).
 * **links** specify any links to show up on the left-hand toolbar.
 These include stand-alone webpages (substitutes for plugins) or links to outside websites.
 These are listable at the control-center level or at the project level.
 A **link** consists of: